SpectatAR/SpectatAR-Integration-Guide/README.md

 - Navigate to the main development environment
 - Select the Assets tab in the top Browser tool bar
 - Select Import Package
-- Navigate to the SpectatAR .unity file and import.
+- Navigate to the SpectatAR .unity file and import
 - Restart Unity
 - Full access is now granted in the Assets Hierarchy